Kumbakonam: Law Enforcement

-Law and order in Kumbakonam in maintained by the Thanjavur subdivision of the Tamil Nadu Police headed by a Deputy Superintendent of Police (DSP).
-There are four police stations in the town, one of them being an all-women police station.
-There are special units like prohibition enforcement, district crime, social justice and human rights, district crime records and special branch that operate at the district level police division headed by a Superintendent of Police (SP).
-Suburban localities are under the jurisdiction of Swamimalai, Patteswarm, Nachiyarkovil, Tiruvidamarudhur, Thiruneelakudi police stations.
-Recently, the government has established one police station at Cholapuram by reorganizing Kumbakonam Taluk, Swamimalai and Thirupanandal Police station.
+Law enforcement in Kumbakonam is overseen by the Thanjavur subdivision of the Tamil Nadu Police, headed by a Deputy Superintendent of Police (DSP).
+The city contains four police stations, including an all-women police station.
+Specialized district units—such as crime records, prohibition enforcement, social justice and human rights—operate under the district Superintendent of Police (SP).
+Suburban areas fall under the jurisdiction of surrounding stations at Swamimalai, Patteeswaram, Nachiyarkovil, Tiruvidamarudhur, Cholapuram.